-I’ve heard some people on my team say Instapage is one of the best landing page builder experiences they’ve had in a while.
+Our agency marketing team members have said Instapage is one of the best landing page builder experiences they’ve had in a while.

 They like the freedom of a non-grid page builder approach where they can drag and drop elements on a page anywhere they please.
-But, I see this as a double-edged sword.
+But, I see the drag and drop interface as a double-edged sword.

 With such a What You See Is What You Get (WYSIWYG) page builder approach comes pixel margin, padding, and element alignment responsibility (a responsibility that people get the hang of eventually).

 This amount of pixel-building freedom can get overwhelming, but Instapage has a solution that helps — only if you let it help.
 Instapage displays helpful markers to make sure everything looks pixel perfect on their landing pages.